 Since their 2016 AUDL Championship Game loss to Dallas, the Cascades have failed to make the playoffs in each of the following three seasons.
 And with the likely retirement of Seattle legend Mark Burton and franchise leader in assists imminent, it will be an entirely new era for the Cascades heading into 2020.
 Luckily, they spent a lot of 2019 integrating their young roster into increasingly larger roles, and the Seattle talent pipeline is never dry.

 19. San Jose Spiders (19)

 Inconsistency pulled most the legs off the Spiders in 2019, both on macro and micro levels.
-The team struggled to put together two solid quarters at a time, much less a full game, and all three of their wins were against the Cascades, two of them beeing come-from-behind endeavors.
-The stat that most accurately reflects their struggles may be games played, as rookie Gabe Taylor was the only San Jose player to take the field in all 12 games.
+The team struggled to put together two solid quarters at a time, much less a full game, and all three of their wins were against the Cascades, two of them being come-from-behind endeavors.
+The stat that most accurately reflects this team's struggles may be games played, as rookie Gabe Taylor was the only San Jose player to take the field in all 12 games.
 And only seven total Spiders suited up for 10 or more contests in 2019.

 18. Austin Sol (18)